-In response to SB 7026, all St. Johns County schools are assigned a Youth Resource Deputy for emergency response situations, as well as facilitation of required training, drills, and participation on each schools Threat Assessment Team.
-These resource deputies have received extensive training in working with students and local schools.
+YRDs are assigned at each school for emergency response situations, as well as facilitation of required training, drills, and participation on the school’s Threat Assessment Team.
+These YRDs have received extensive training in working with students and local schools.
 Multiple schools across the district will have an armed security officer present throughout the entirety of the school day.
-All students, faculty and staff will be participating in statutorily required active shooter drills each semester as well as viewing an active shooter response educational video facilitated by the St. Johns County Sheriff’s Office.
+All armed security officers have successfully completed Guardian training facilitated by the SJSO as outlined in Senate Bill 7030.

 Visitor and volunteer sign-in procedures are required in each school and all schools use KeepnTrack sign-in system.
 We require all visitors and volunteers to sign in and wear badges when visiting the school.
 All visitors and volunteers must submit a School Access Application in which a background check by the SJSO and a 50-state sexual offender check is completed before applicants are approved for school access.

 To communicate with parents in a crisis, our mass communication system, SchoolMessenger, is used.
 This system provides instant telephone, text and email communication and can be used for emergency, community outreach, special events and other school/district messages.
 In order to receive text messages you must opt in.
 Please visit http://www.stjohns.k12.fl.us/schoolmessenger/ for instructions.

 If at any time you have concerns about the safety of your child or issues concerning safety or security, please call the school.